 Nowadays, many homes, swimming pools, clubs, hotels and industries use water boiler systems for heating.
 They can be very efficient when operating.
-But sometimes, they can be difficult to maintain.
+But sometimes, they can be difficult to maintain if you do not have an Appliance Insurance on them.
 So, how exactly does a boiler work?
 And, what should you do if there is a problem?

 How do hot water boilers work?